Viability of the $R+e^T$ cosmology: cosmology

 Furthermore, from a completely different approach, in the cosmological models proposed in \cite{steigman/2009}-\cite{lima/2012}, the mechanism behind the acceleration of the universe expansion is exactly the production of particles.

-\section{$e^T$ cosmology}
+\section{$R+e^T$ cosmology}

-We are going to insert now the well-known Friedmann-Lema\^itre-Robertson-Walker metric \cite{friedmann/1922}-\cite {walker/1937}, which describes an isotropic and homogeneous universe, in Eqs. \eqref{etg2}-\eqref{etg4}, in order to get the $e^T$ cosmological scenario.
-We are also going to assume null curvature for the spatial sector of the space-time, in accordance with observations of fluctuations of temperature in the cosmic microwave background radiation \cite{planck_collaboration/2017}.
+With the set up of $R+e^{T}$ gravity discussed above, we now describe the $R+ e^{T}$ cosmology for which, we consider the well-known Friedmann-Lema\^{\i}tre-Robertson-Walker metric \cite{friedmann/1922}-\cite{walker/1937} describing an isotropic and homogeneous universe.
+We make null the curvature of the spatial sector of the space-time, in accordance with observations of fluctuations of temperature in the cosmic microwave background radiation \cite{planck_collaboration/2017}.

 In parallel, we will consider the energy-momentum tensor of a perfect fluid.
 Also, in what concerns the material content of the universe in the present formalism, we desire to check if it is possible to describe the acceleration of the universe expansion as a consequence of the correction terms of the present gravitational model rather than as due to the presence of some exotic fluid such as dark energy permeating the universe.
 Therefore we should assume $p=0$ in the dynamical equations.
-This is equivalent to say that dust is presently the dominant component of the universe dynamics.
+This is equivalent to say that dust is presently the dominant component of the universe regulating the dynamics.

 The above proceeding yields

 and

 In Eqs.\eqref{etc1}-\eqref{etc3} above, $H=\dot{a}/a$ is the Hubble parameter, $a$ is the scale factor, which dictates how distances evolve in the universe, and dots represent time derivatives.
 Moreover, it is important to notice that the usual Friedmann equations for pressureless matter (in the absence of the cosmological constant) are retrieved by taking $\gamma=0$.